Jews of Abyssinia.

 The leaders of the Falashas are divided into three classes, “nezirim,” “kohanim,” and “debteras.”
 The nezirim are said to have been founded by Abba Ze’ira in the fourth century.
 They live together in large numbers, and eat only food prepared by one of their own number.
 They are visited by other Falashas, and when the first-born is not redeemed he is given over the nezirim.
 The kohanim live with the other Falashas, often taking the place of the nezirim, by whom they are ordained.
 They are compelled to marry; but when the wife dies they do not marry again.
 They are the ritual slaughterers, and receive part of the animal offered.
 The debteras assist the kohanim in their work.

-Leaders and Religion of the Falashas.The religion of the Falashas is pure Mosaism, based upon the Ethiopic version of the Pentateuch, but modified by the fact that they are ignorant of the Hebrew language.
+Leaders and Religion of the Falashas.The religion of the Falashas is Mosaism, based upon the Pentateuch, but modified they are kept ignorant of the Hebrew language.
 Indeed, they appear neverto have known the Hebrew text of the Bible.
 They have no Hebrew books at all, despite the exaggerated reports of some scholars (Ludolf, “Hist. Æthiopica,” i.
 14; “Orient, Lit.”
 1848, p.
 262).
 They read the Bible in Geez, and know nothing of Mishnah or Talmud, although there are a few points of contact between Falasha and Rabbinic, Karaite, and Samaritan observances.

 They follow generally the Pentateuch, but do not observe the customs connected with the ẓiẓit, tefillin, and mezuzot; nor do they celebrate either Purim or Ḥanukkah.
 They keep the Sabbath very rigorously, calling it “Sanbaṭ Ḳadma’i,” following the tradition that the Sabbath was created before heaven and earth.
 In fact, they believe Sanbaṭ to be an angel placed over the sun and the rain, who will precede them on the way to Jerusalem in the days of the Messiah.
 The kohanim spend Friday night in the “masjid” (synagogue), and commence their prayers with the crowing of the cock.
 After prayers the people bring their food to the masjid, and all eat there together.
 On Sabbath they do not light a fire, nor do they cross a river.
 They sanctify the new moon, fasting on the eve.
 They preserve in “Nisan,” “Ab,” “Lul,” and “Teshran,” some remembrance of the Hebrew names of the months, though in ordinary life they use the solar cycle.